dotlang/language/README.md

 - Example: sorting a mix of objects: `func compare!T(a:T, b:T)` and `func compare!Record(a: Record, b:Record)`;
 - Example: Collission checking: `func check!(S,T)(a:S, b:T)...` and `func check!(Asteroid, Earth)(a: Asteroid, b: Earth)...`
 Then we can define an array of objects and in an `O(n2)` loop, check for collissions.
-- So when there is a call `f(a,b,c)` compiler will look for a function f with three input arguments.
+- So when there is a call `f(a,b,c)` compiler will look for a function `f` with three input arguments.
 If there are multiple functions, the template type will be checked against actual type of `a,b,c`.
 Then if no match found, visible type will be used.
-- Visible type, is the static type of the variable which can be seen in the source code.
-Actual type, is it's type at runtime.
+- Visible type (or static type), is the type of the variable which can be seen in the source code.
+Actual type or dynamic type, is it's type at runtime.
 For example:
 `func create(x:type)->Shape { if ( type == 1 ) return Circle{} else return Square{}`
-Then `x = create(y);` visible type of `x` is Shape because it's output of `create` but it's runtime/actual type can be either `Circle` or `Square`.
+Then `var x: Shape = create(y);` static type of `x` is Shape because it's output of `create` but it's dynamic type can be either `Circle` or `Square`.
 - Note that if A inherits from B, upon changes in variables of type A, constraints for both child and parent type will be called.

 ###Array and slice